 Please take our short survey to help us develop the experience at Achamore Gardens.

 Most up-to-date information can be found on our Facebook Page - Achamore Gardens Gigha

 The Gigha Community Fund has been established to invest funds from Gigha Renewable Energy Limited income back into the Gigha community.

-The Fund will support projects or that can demonstrate they will deliver against the wider objectives of the Isle of Gigha Heritage Trust (parent charity).
+The Fund supports projects or activities that can demonstrate they will deliver against the wider objectives of the Isle of Gigha Heritage Trust (parent charity).
 These objectives aim to:

 - Improve health and wellbeing

 - Protect and conserve the environment

 Please contact the Isle of Gigha Heritage Trust by email using the form below.